awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

    securityDbEncryptionName=ORACLE.SECURITY.DB.ENCRYPTION.AWGDC9glSk8Xv+3bVveiVSgAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
    ```

 1. Provide the associated TDE password for this key on the console as part of the Oracle source's **Password** value\.
-Use the order following to format the comma\-separated password values, ended by the TDE password value\.
+Use the following order to format the comma\-separated password values, ended by the TDE password value\.

    ```
    Oracle_db_password,ASM_Password,AEMAASAASGYs0phWHfNt9J5mEMkkegGFiD4LLfQszDojgDzbfoYDEACv0x3pJC+UGD/PdtE2jLIcBQcAeHgJChQGLA==
    ```

    Specify the password values in this order regardless of your Oracle database configuration\.
-For example, if you're using TDE but your Oracle database isn't using ASM, specify password values in the comma\-separated order following\.
+For example, if you're using TDE but your Oracle database isn't using ASM, specify password values in the following comma\-separated order\.

    ```
    Oracle_db_password,,AEMAASAASGYs0phWHfNt9J5mEMkkegGFiD4LLfQszDojgDzbfoYDEACv0x3pJC+UGD/PdtE2jLIcBQcAeHgJChQGLA==